Skip to main content

 National Board Certification (NBC) Grant Opportunities

-To ensure every student is taught by an accomplished teacher, it is important to look at opportunities for quality professional growth.
-The National Board of Professional Teaching Standards (NBPTS) has designed National Board Certification to develop, retain, and recognize accomplished teachers.
+The National Board for Professional Teaching Standards (NBPTS) has designed National Board Certification to develop, retain, and recognize teachers.
 The National Board is widely regarded as the gold standard for teacher certification, advocating that elevated standards for educators lead to improved learning outcomes for students.

 Please note: This certificate is not a nationally accepted certificate to be used in lieu of a state-issued certificate or license to teach.